Yes, we now accept dogs! Exciting, isn’t it.

 - “I’m on holiday” dog identification tags

 We do make a small charge of £30 per dog, per stay, with a 2 dog maximum rule (1 dog for giant breeds).
+Please note, registered Assistance dogs are not charged for.

 But where can we go?